ankitects/anki-manual/browsing.md

 In Cards Mode, again, the current note is the note of the current card and in Notes mode, the current card is the first card of the current note.

 The background color will change depending on the card and note.
-In Cards mode, Anki will change the color of the row depending on the state of the card.
-The first match will be used: 1. if flagged, use the flag color; 2. if suspended, yellow; 3. if marked, purple.
+In Cards mode, the first match will be used:

+1. if the card is flagged, use the flag color,
+2. if the card is suspended, yellow,
+3. if the card's note is marked, purple.

 In Notes mode, color is only applied to marked notes.
 For more information about marked notes and suspended cards, see [Editing and More](studying.md#editing-and-more).